 - Due to the nature of the Doctor Who Expanded Universe and its Long Runner status, the subject of what is or is not canon is particularly tricky in this fandom, especially as the BBC has deliberately avoided giving anything a canon.
 Some have even extended this to say that Doctor Who doesn't strictly have a canon.
 It's usually (but not universallynote ) accepted that everything that has been made for television is canon; beyond that the argument rages, but the general moderate approach is that canon beyond this is a matter of personal choice.

-- Has quite a large LGBTQ+ following, perhaps due in large part to the tendency of the classic series to avoid coding the Doctor as overtly heterosexual and instead treat him as a largely asexual intellectual hero who tended to form mainly non-romantic friendships with his female companions rather than attempt to seduce them (this also tended to result in a lot of Ho Yay, real or imagined, with male characters — see the Master for one example).
+- Has quite a large LGBT Fanbase, perhaps due in large part to the tendency of the classic series to avoid coding the Doctor as overtly heterosexual and instead treat him as a largely asexual intellectual hero who tended to form mainly non-romantic friendships with his female companions rather than attempt to seduce them (this also tended to result in a lot of Ho Yay, real or imagined, with male characters — see the Master for one example).
 The classic series also contains a lot of Camp elements which no doubt help here.
 The modern show's tendency to instead have the Doctor form overtly romantic heterosexual attachments with his female companions thus led to a lot of blowback from this segment of the fan base, as well as some asexual people who had viewed the character as a hero of their own kind.
+On the flipside, the Revival Series hasn't forgotten its queer following, introducing a number of other LGBT characters (most of whom form alliances with the Doctor) and eventually confirming that all Time Lords, the Doctor included, are functionally genderfluid.

 Specific terms used: